@Beta @GwtCompatible(emulated=true) public final class Futures extends Object

 public static <V> void addCallback(ListenableFuture<V> future, FutureCallback<? super V> callback)

-Registers separate success and failure callbacks to be run when the Future
+Registers separate success and failure callbacks to be run when the Future’s computation is complete or, if the computation is already complete, immediately.

 There is no guaranteed ordering of execution of callbacks, but any callback added through this method is guaranteed to be called once the computation is complete.